 Digital product development with customers is what we do as a software company primarily.
 But our engineers also develop their own products.
 Things that just have to be there, according to us.
 Similarly, Mibo (formerly known as Borrel), which we created during the corona crisis.

 Frustrated by the limitations, coldness and callousness of Zoom, Skype, Meet and other online meeting tools, we thought it could be better.
 Especially for informal gatherings.
 With the standard applications, they simply remain awkward and stiff.
-To approach the social aspects and conversation dynamics of a real drink, we have built something new.
-A kind of first person social, so Fortnite without shooting, but with webcam video and audio, in which remote gathering with a group of people is fun and casual.
+To approach the social aspects and conversation dynamics of a real drink, we have built something new: a web-based proximity chat platform.
+A kind of first person social, where the webcam and microphone of video calling are combined with walking around in a virtual world.
+This makes meeting remote with a group of people really fun.